 Have you ever insisted on a test or treatment when your doctor suggests otherwise?
 Has your doctor pressured you to get tested, or undergo a treatment, that you didn’t think was needed?
 The dangers of too many tests and treatments for patients should be of concern to all of us as it can impact our health and our wallets.

-How frequently are patients receiving too many tests or too much treatment?
+How frequently are patients receiving too many tests or treatments?

 A survey of US primary care doctors found that 42% believe their own patients are receiving too much care; in contrast, only 6% said their patients were receiving too little.
 That’s a lot of doctors who think their patients get too many tests or treatments!